mariuskimmina/tfapply.nvim/README.md

 # tfapply.nvim

+> [!WARNING]
+> This is still early in development and not meant to be used in production, yet.

 A Neovim plugin that makes running Terraform apply easier and more efficient by providing targeted resource apply functionality directly from your editor.

 ## Features